Vizzuality/marxan-cloud/docs/adr/0001_queues.md

 ### Message queues

 These may not be needed.
-Potentially Redis with Bull (there is an integration for NestJS), if we ever do need.
+Potentially Redis with BullMQ (there is an integration for NestJS), if we ever do need.

 ### Job queues

+* Apache Airflow.

 * Redis.
 Direct interface or via the API.

+* Redis with BullMQ, via the NestJS integration for this.

 * graphile/worker (https://github.com/graphile/worker)